ritika-315/weatherapp/README.md

 - 🌍 City selection from a local dataset (no API call required)
 - 🗓️ 5-day weather forecast
 - 🌤️ Weather icons and descriptions
-- 🌡️ Max and Min Temperature display
-- 💨 Wind speed and 💧 humidity (if available)
-- 🧠 Day/Night detection
 - 🕒 Local time display
 - 👤 Population info of the city
 - 🎨 Clean UI with intuitive layout